Tutorial: Get started creating in the Power BI service

 Note

-If you select Upload instead of New, the Power BI service uploads the entire Excel workbook.
+If you select Upload instead of Link to file, the Power BI service uploads the entire Excel workbook.
 You can then open and edit the workbook in Excel Online.

 6. In the Select a file dialog, browse to the location where you saved the Excel file on your computer.